Luis Rosa: Seditious conspiracy

 Rosa and 11 other nationalists were arrested on 4 April 1980, in Evanston, Illinois.
 They had been linked to more than 100 bombings or attempted bombings since 1974 in their attempt to achieve independence for Puerto Rico.
 At their trial proceedings, all of the arrested declared their status as prisoners of war, and refused to participate in the proceedings.

 None of the bombings of which they were convicted resulted in deaths or injuries.
 Rosa was given a 75-year federal sentence for seditious conspiracy and other charges.
 Among the other convicted Puerto Rican nationalists there were sentences of as long as 90 years in Federal prisons for offenses including sedition, possession of unregistered firearms, interstate transportation of a stolen vehicle, interference with interstate commerce by violence and interstate transportation of firearms with intent to commit a crime.
 None of those granted clemency were convicted in any of the actual bombings.
-Rather, they had been convicted on a variety of charges ranging from bomb making and conspiracy to armed robbery and firearms violations.
+Rather, they had been convicted on a variety of charges ranging from bomb-making and conspiracy to armed robbery and firearms violations.
 They were all convicted for sedition, the act of attempting to overthrow the Government of the United States in Puerto Rico by force.

-In prison Luis continued to be involved in sports, as well as educational and cultural activities.
-"His spotless record did not prevented the state system from shuttling him mercilessly between maximum security prisons, or from one cell to another within a prison, or from limiting his access to educational and other programs available to other prisoners."
+In prison Luis continued to be involved in sports, and educational and cultural activities.
+"His spotless record did not prevent the state system from shuttling him mercilessly between maximum security prisons, or from one cell to another within a prison, or from limiting his access to educational and other programs available to other prisoners."